-The Agency will e-mail coviDchildcareexposures@peelregion.ca and follow the directions outlined in the coviD-19 Guidelines on what information to include in the e-mail.
+The Agency will e-mail a report to Public Health and follow the directions outlined in the Enhanced Health and Safety Protocols for Licensed Child Care COVID-19 Guidelines on what information to include in the e-mail.
 The mailbox is regularly monitored from 8:30am to 4:30pm, Monday to Friday, and monitored for urgent emails on weekends.

-- Testing labs report positive COVID-19 cases to local public health units including Peel Public Health.
-Peel Public Health is mandated to call cases and close contacts within 24 hours of notification. - Peel Public Health provides direction to cases and close contacts on self-isolation and testing. - Peel Public Health identifies close contacts by interviewing cases and investigating potential close contacts that the case had 48 hours prior to symptom onset up until the time of self-isolation. - If the positive case attended a child care setting, Peel Public Health would notify the child care service provider and provide direction.
+- Testing labs report positive COVID-19 cases to local public health units.
+Public Health is mandated to call cases and close contacts within 24 hours of notification. - Public Health provides direction to cases and close contacts on self-isolation and testing. - Public Health identifies close contacts by interviewing cases and investigating potential close contacts that the case had 48 hours prior to symptom onset up until the time of self-isolation. - If the positive case attended a child care setting, Public Health would notify the child care service provider and provide direction.